 SACRAMENTO, Calif. — As the Dec.
-15 deadline to enroll for health insurance starting in January approached, Covered California released a list of the top areas in Riverside and San Bernardino where high numbers of people who qualify for subsidized health insurance are believed to reside.
+15 deadline to enroll for health insurance starting in January approached, Covered California released a list of the top areas near Palm Springs and the Coachella Valley where high numbers of people who qualify for subsidized health insurance are believed to reside.

 The “hot spots” released today show the estimated highest concentrations of subsidy-eligible uninsured individuals — people who qualify for help to buy health insurance through Covered California but have not yet taken advantage of it.

 “Covered California works across all of California, but the map helps us focus our efforts on areas where we know many who are still uninsured live,” Covered California Executive Director Peter V. Lee said.
 “Everyone who needs health insurance, or knows someone who does, should know they can get financial help to pay for top-brand health insurance coverage, and if they enroll by Dec.
 15, their coverage can start on Jan.
 1.”

 According to Covered California, the “hot spots” shown on the map at www.CoveredCA.com/news/pdfs/CoveredCA_Heat_Map_Palm_Springs.pdf generally contain more remaining subsidy-eligible individuals per capita than the rest of the region.
 For example, an estimated 7.3 percent of the population in the two hot spots is subsidy-eligible, compared with 4.7 percent of Riverside County overall.